riozebratubo/chaffchief/README.md

 - Receive and run roasting profiles
 - Remember the last used roasting profile even after power off

-It has one app that enabled you to:
+It has one app that enables you to:
 - Create, edit and store roasting profiles
 - Send profiles to the roaster machine
 - Follow the execution of a roast